mariocasciaro/minimodel/README.md

 [![browser support](https://ci.testling.com/mariocasciaro/minimodel.png)](http://ci.testling.com/mariocasciaro/minimodel)

-# Synopsis
+# Minimodel

 Minimal, database agnostic Models for Node.js and the Browser.

-The idea is to implement a Domain Model System that is really database agnostic, with models without `save()`, `retrieve()` or things like that.
+The idea is to implement a Domain Model System that is persitence agnostic, to be used only for validation, type casting, transormations, and business logic.
+By using `minimodel`, persintence (if relevant) has to be delegated to an external component (e.g. DAO/Services).
-This module is ideal if your architecture includes a service/DAO layer and you want to have models for just validation, type checking/casting, transformations or if you want to combine data coming from different DBs/sources.

-Ideally, since the Models are not responsible for persistence (and do not contain any logic related to persistance) it should be easier to share the models between server and client.

-Features:
+__Advantages__

+* The same model can be retrieved from different data sources
+* Easily reuse the same models in the Browser
+* Custom persitence allows more fine grained and powerful queries (instead of using an imposed ORM style querying system)

+__Features__
   * Define schemas with a syntax similar to Mongoose's
   * Type checking/casting
   * Defaults